Justin Timberlake: Legacy

-Justifieds single "Cry Me a River" was ranked at number 20 on Rolling Stone's 100 Best Songs of the 2000s, and one of their 500 greatest songs of all time.
+The Justified single "Cry Me a River" was ranked at number 20 on Rolling Stone's 100 Best Songs of the 2000s and one of their 500 greatest songs of all time.
 Billboard editor Jason Lipshutz named the song's music video "one of the more brilliant musical moments in pop music since the dawn of the century".
-His second album FutureSex/LoveSounds was placed at 46 on Rolling Stone's 100 Best Albums of the 2000s, the ninth best album of the decade for Entertainment Weekly, and the greatest of the decade for Vibe.
+His second album, FutureSex/LoveSounds, was placed at 46 on the Rolling Stone list of 100 Best Albums of the 2000s, the ninth best album of the decade for Entertainment Weekly, and the greatest of the decade for Vibe.
 The lead single, "SexyBack", helped introduce EDM sounds to top 40 radio, as it brought together variations of electronic dance music with Timberlake's R&B tone.
 Aside from earning critical acclaim for its parent album, Sia Michel of The New York Times noted that he was responsible for popularizing in 2006 the catchphrase "I'm bringing sexy back".

-Considered a pop icon by media outlets, his work has influenced numerous artists, including Justin Bieber, Shawn Mendes, Olly Murs, Maroon 5, Britney Spears, Lorde, Marilyn Manson, Joe Jonas, Thomas Rhett, Ed Sheeran, Jason Derulo, Tori Kelly, Liam Payne, Bridgit Mendler, Hunter Hayes, BoA, Seungri, Taeyang, Rain, Lloyd Banks, Maluma, Rosalía, and Jungkook.
-Bieber and Nick Jonas have cited him as one of their role models, with the latter stating is for "not only transitioning from where he started, but also balancing acting and singing".
-Christian hip hop artist tobyMac has stated Timberlake's work inspires him, commenting "he's setting himself up to be a classic, making decisions and moving on them.
+Considered a pop icon by media outlets, Timberlake has influenced numerous artists with his work.
+This includes Justin Bieber, Shawn Mendes, Olly Murs, Maroon 5, Britney Spears, Lorde, Marilyn Manson, Joe Jonas, Thomas Rhett, Ed Sheeran, Jason Derulo, Tori Kelly, Liam Payne, Bridgit Mendler, Hunter Hayes, BoA, Seungri, Taeyang, Rain, Lloyd Banks, Maluma, Rosalía, and Jungkook.
+Bieber and Nick Jonas have cited him as one of their role models, with the latter stating it is for "not only transitioning from where he started, but also balancing acting and singing".
+Christian hip hop artist TobyMac has stated Timberlake's work inspires him, commenting, "he's setting himself up to be a classic, making decisions and moving on them.
 That's a great place to be."
-In the context of male artists that achieved commercial success after leaving their boy bands, Brittany Spanos from Rolling Stone wrote "Timberlake and Michael Jackson set a high bar for what could be attained by solo success in that they not only scored numerous number-one hits but they also crafted the mold for what it meant to be a male pop star", while for Varietys Jeremy Blacklow the singer is "the modern case study".
-Multiple music publications have deemed Justified as the standard for post boy-band solo albums and teen pop stars seeking credibility.
-Billboard critics discussed in 2018 whether Timberlake is "the Best Male Pop Star of the 21st century;" those in favor named his crossover appeal, career longevity, showmanship and credibility within the industry among the reasons.
+In the context of male artists that achieved commercial success after leaving their boy bands, Brittany Spanos from Rolling Stone wrote, "Timberlake and Michael Jackson set a high bar for what could be attained by solo success in that they not only scored numerous number-one hits but they also crafted the mold for what it meant to be a male pop star", while Jeremy Blacklow of Variety called the singer "the modern case study".
+Multiple music publications have deemed Justified as the standard for post-boy-band solo albums and teen pop stars seeking credibility.
+Billboard critics discussed in 2018 whether Timberlake is "the Best Male Pop Star of the 21st century"; those in favor named his crossover appeal, career longevity, showmanship, and credibility within the industry among the reasons.